 On the ride back to the AirBnB, the taxi driver addressed me regretfully.
 “It was so sunny before you arrived,” he noted as he glanced over his shoulder.
 “You picked a bad time to visit.”
 I looked down at my allegedly thieving hands and, for the first time since starting my year of adventure, felt my resolve start to waver.

 The next morning, I awoke to news that the whale shark excursion I’d booked months earlier was canceled due to the weather, an ominous tropical storm that coincided precisely with my dates of arrival and departure.
 It seemed I had a cloud hanging over my head for the duration of the trip, both literally and figuratively.

 Still, I was determined to salvage the trip.
 Instead of retreating into the comforts of the rental bed and hiding from the world, I faced the situation head-on and started making phone calls.
 Someone had to be doing something noteworthy on a Sunday in Cancun.

 My first few calls went unanswered.
 I would later learn that most outfitters are open 365 days a year so a storm is their version of a holiday.
 Some places don’t even open depending on the forecast.
-One call went through to an American cell phone (our lack of work/life boundaries can come in handy at times!) but he confirmed what I’d been scared to hear–that the next available excursion would be after the storm, and after my visit.
+One call went through to an American cell phone (our lack of work/life boundaries can come in handy at times!) but he confirmed what I was scared of hearing–that the next available excursion would be after the storm, and after my visit.